ziapeltagames/six-winters/docs/DESIGN.md

 These are all of the various currencies in the game.
 Ultimately, _Six Winters_ is intentionally very episodic in nature.
 These currencies are roughly ordered from longer term to shorter term.

 * Acts - There are three acts to the game, each of which lasts two years and ends with a showdown
-* Seasons - The march of seasons restricts mission choices
+* Seasons - Seasons march towards a showdown
 * Missions - Players are not able to undertake every mission, and must make choices based on long term strategy
-* Threats - Each act has a set of different threats to deal with
+* Threats - Threats build and change over the course of the campaign
-* Stability - Stability is an important long term currency, since it restricts how many developments can be used and the hand size
+* Stability - Stability is an important long term currency, since it restricts how many developments can be used and overall the hand size
+* Influence - Affects ability to trade resources
+* Technology - A limit on the types of developments players can buy
 * Spotlight Locations - These can be unlocked as specific mission rewards
 * Resource Tracks - Higher resource tracks make it easier to use that type of resoruce
    * Timber